michaloblastni/targeted-individual-simulator/README.md

 ## Goal

-The goal is that the only difference between a **targeted individual** and a person on the **simulator**
+The goal is that the only difference between a targeted individual and a person on the simulator
 should be that a person on the simulator can remove the BCI device to make it stop.
 Everything else should strive to be **100% exactly the same**.

 ## Benefits

-When the issue becomes **reproducible using a simulator**, other people can work toward suggestions that
+When the issue becomes reproducible using a simulator, other people can work toward suggestions that
 may solve the targeting, or at least make the situation better for **10,000+ targeted individuals**.

-Another benefit of this project is that a targeted individual will not have to **explain anything**.
+Another benefit of this project is that a targeted individual will not have to explain anything.
 Instead of explaining, he/she will be able to show this simulator to people and tell them to try it.
-**Targeted individuals can have this simulator working at home.**
+Targeted individuals can have this simulator working at home.

-As soon as someone tries it, they will likely agree that there is **someone else behind it**,
+As soon as someone tries it, they will likely agree that there is someone else behind it,
-doing it **on purpose** due to the **content of the messages**.
+doing it on purpose due to the content of the messages.
 It is electronics.

 ## Current State